Tamako Market

 Tamako Market (Note: たまこまーけっと; Tamako Māketto) is a Japanese anime television series produced by Kyoto Animation, directed by Naoko Yamada, and written by Reiko Yoshida.
-Tamako Market centers of a young girl named Tamako Kitashirakawa, the daughter of a mochi shop owner located inside a shopping district in Kyoto's Kamigyo Ward as her life becomes complicated with friendships, rivalries and the arrival of a peculiar bird, named Dera Mochimazzi, from a nearby tropical island.
+Tamako Market centers on a young girl named Tamako Kitashirakawa, the daughter of a mochi shop owner located inside a shopping district in Kyoto's Kamigyo Ward as her life becomes complicated with friendships, rivalries and the arrival of a peculiar bird, named Dera Mochimazzi, from a nearby tropical island.

 The series aired in Japan between January 10 and March 28, 2013.
 The anime has been licensed in North America by Sentai Filmworks and adapted into English.
 A film sequel, Tamako Love Story, premiered in Japan on April 26, 2014, paired with a short film titled Dera-chan of the Southern Islands.
 In 2023, Kyoto Animation announced a new project to celebrate the anime's 10th anniversary.
 The Tamako Market series and the Tamako Love Story movie were later screened in theaters in June 2023.